-This prospectus relates to the resale of up to 4,183,700 of our shares of common stock by certain selling securityholders.
-The shares that may be resold pursuant to this prospectus include 3,490,496 shares of common stock issuable upon conversion of \$68,309,000 aggregate principal amount of our convertible notes and 693,204 shares issuable upon conversion of \$13,566,000 aggregate principal amount of additional convertible notes reserved for issuance upon the exercise of outstanding additional investment rights (together, the "notes").
+This prospectus relates to the resale of up to 1,546,392 of our shares of common stock by certain selling securityholders.
+The shares that may be resold pursuant to this prospectus include 1,546,392 shares of common stock issuable upon conversion of \$30,000,000 aggregate principal amount of our convertible notes (the "notes").

-We issued the notes offered by this prospectus in a private placement in November 2004.
+We issued the notes offered by this prospectus in a private placement in April 2005.
 This prospectus will be used by selling securityholders to resell their notes and the common stock issuable upon conversion of their notes.
 We will not receive any proceeds from this offering.

-The notes are convertible by securityholders prior to maturity (unless previously redeemed or repurchased pursuant to their terms) into common stock at a conversion rate of 51.0986 shares per each \$1,000 principal amount of notes, subject to adjustment if certain events occur.
-This is equivalent to an initial conversion price of \$19.57 per share.
-We will pay interest on the notes on each February 15, May 15, August 15, and November 15 of each year the notes are outstanding, beginning on February 15, 2005.
+The notes are convertible by securityholders prior to maturity (unless previously redeemed or repurchased pursuant to their terms) into common stock at a conversion rate of 51.5464 shares per each \$1,000 principal amount of notes, subject to adjustment if certain events occur.
+This is equivalent to an initial conversion price of \$19.40 per share.
+We will pay interest on the notes on each February 15, May 15, August 15, and November 15 of each year the notes are outstanding, beginning on May 15, 2005.
 The notes accrue interest at a rate of 5% per year, with an additional amount of interest payable on the notes on each interest payment date based on the amount of cash dividends actually paid by us per share on our common stock during the prior three-month period ending on the record date for such interest payment multiplied by the number of shares of our common stock into which the notes are convertible on such record date (together, the "Total Interest").
-Notwithstanding the foregoing, however, during the period from November 18, 2004 to and including November 15, 2006, the interest payable on each interest payment date shall be the higher of (i) the Total Interest and (ii) 6 3/4% per year.
+Notwithstanding the foregoing, however, during the period prior to and including November 15, 2006, the interest payable on each interest payment date shall be the higher of (i) the Total Interest and (ii) 6 3/4% per year.

 The notes will mature on November 15, 2011, unless earlier converted, redeemed or repurchased.
 We must redeem 12.5% of the total aggregate principal amount of the notes outstanding on November 15, 2009.
 In addition to such redemption amount, we will also redeem on November 15, 2009 and on each interest accrual period thereafter an additional amount, if any, of the notes necessary to prevent the notes from being treated as an "Applicable High Yield Discount Obligation" under the Internal Revenue Code.
 The holders of the notes will have the option on November 15, 2009 to require us to repurchase some or all of their remaining notes.
 The redemption price for such redemptions will equal 100% of the principal amount of the notes plus accrued and unpaid interest thereafter, if any.
-The notes are our unsecured and unsubordinated obligations and rank on a parity in right of payment with all of our existing and future indebtedness to the extent described herein.
+The notes are our senior unsecured obligations and rank on a parity in right of payment with all of our existing and future senior unsecured indebtedness to the extent described herein.
 The notes will effectively rank junior to any future secured indebtedness we may incur and junior to liabilities of our subsidiaries.

 In the event of a fundamental change, as described in this prospectus, the holders of the notes may require us to repurchase any notes held by them.
-In addition to the repurchase price, we will pay the "make-whole premium" described in this prospectus in cash and/or common stock to holders of notes who require us to repurchase their notes in connection with such repurchase event.
+In addition to the repurchase price, we will pay the "make-whole premium" described in this prospectus to holders of notes who require us to repurchase their notes in connection with such repurchase event.